john-mz/john-mz/README.md

 I'm John, a Software Engineer based on Colombia.

-I build full stack applications.
+I build Full Stack applications.

 If an idea pops into my head, chances are I'll build it and ship it.